wintere/introhpc-archive/advanced-slurm/lesson.md

   - zlib=1.3.1=hb25bd0a_0
   - zstd=1.5.7=hb8e6e7a_2
 ```

+This environment file lists the precise versions
+of each installed package, giving
+`conda` detailed instructions on how to reconstruct an identical
+environment of the same name.

 ### Creating A Conda Environment from a .yml File
 Next, we will practice creating pre-defined Conda environments.